Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 3. Operations on the urinary organs.

-4. Inflammatory bowel disease.
+4. Inflammatory bowel diseases.

 6. Alcoholism.